greenelab/deep-review/all-sections.md

 assessing which techniques are most promising for chemical screening and drug discovery.
-Like formal, organized challenges such as the ENCODE-DREAM *in vivo* Transcription Factor Binding Site Prediction Challenge [@wW6QbBXz], `TODO: placeholder URL until the preprint is available` DeepChem provides a forum for the fair, critical evaluations that are not always conducted in individual methodological papers, which can be biased toward favoring a new proposed algorithm.
+Like formal, organized challenges such as the ENCODE-DREAM *in vivo* Transcription Factor Binding Site Prediction Challenge [@wW6QbBXz], DeepChem provides a forum for the fair, critical evaluations that are not always conducted in individual methodological papers, which can be biased toward favoring a new proposed algorithm.
 Likewise DragoNN (Deep RegulAtory GenOmic Neural Networks), offers not only code and a model zoo but also a detailed tutorial and partner package for simulating training data.
 These resources, especially the ability to simulate datasets that are sufficiently complex to demonstrate the challenges of training neural networks but small enough to train quickly on a CPU, are important for (human) training and attracting machine learning researchers to problems in genomics and healthcare.
 We have even included DragoNN and hands-on model training into the curriculum of a graduate student course.

 ### Multimodal, multi-task, and transfer learning